Baby Led Weaning: The Easier Way to Feed Your Baby - Baby Chick

 Baby-led Weaning has become a popular feeding trend in the last decade.
 When I first started having kids, though, I’d never heard of it.
 After my daughter was born, I assumed I would eventually give her purées when starting her on solid food.
 However, I knew I would never give her the awful canned baby food in the grocery store.

 For one thing, I had terrible college experiences (hey, sorority games!) trying those purees, and the thought of it made me gag.
-Secondly, I knew from research that most of these purées were not made with quality ingredients and often had sugar added.
+Secondly, I knew from research that most of these purées were not made with high-quality ingredients and often contained added sugar.
 I preferred to feed my baby good food, so I decided I would make her purées.
 How hard could it be?

-Long story short, I survived one week making homemade purées.
-ONE WEEK.
-I discovered the hard way I did not have the time, patience, or energy to make my kid food every several days.
+Long story short, I survived one week making homemade purées —ONE WEEK.
+I discovered the hard way that I didn’t have the time, patience, or energy to make my kid homemade baby food every few days.
 Admitting to myself that I was a lazy mom (i.e., tired mom), I was determined to find a better way.
-I started researching other methods of introducing solids and (praise the heavens!)
+I started researching other methods of introducing solids, and (praise the heavens!)
 I stumbled onto Baby-Led Weaning.

 In short, BLW is just plain easier!
 It’s the exhausted parent’s answered prayer to mealtime.
 Purées, if made at home, can be time-consuming.
 And moms who do purées often spend a lot of time feeding their babies before themselves.
 With BLW, babies get to eat with the family (including mom!) and, for the most part, eat what the family is eating.

 So yes, it’s a great parenting hack, but it’s also much more.
-BLW teaches babies to self-regulate how much they eat, self-select what they eat, and try out a wide range of healthy foods.
+BLW teaches babies to self-regulate their eating, self-select foods, and try a wide range of healthy options.
 All of this can lead to healthier food choices later in life.1,2 Babies also learn the art of chewing and swallowing and how to manage various textures, tastes, and sizes of food.
-Plus, they learn how to use hand-eye coordination and fine motor skills by moving food to their mouth.
+Additionally, they develop hand-eye coordination and fine motor skills by moving food to their mouths.
 None of these things are learned when a baby is spoon-fed purées.

 Babies’ digestive systems are typically not ready to handle solid foods until 6 months old.3 So the short answer is anytime after that.
-However, there are a few more “readiness” signs your baby should be exhibiting before they should try BLW:
+However, there are a few more “readiness” signs your baby should be exhibiting before they should try baby-led weaning:

 • Sits up well without support